FLASH SALE: For a limited time, get up to $30 OFF the California Explorer Pass! Follow the link for details.

 California Explorer Pass: How it Works

 The California Explorer Pass includes access to your choice of 3, 4, or 5 of Southern California’s top attractions for one set price.
 Each pass allows you to visit 1 of 2 premium attractions, plus you get an additional 12 regular attractions to choose from.
-If you build your pass strategically, you can save up to 29% on admission costs.
+If you build your pass strategically, you can save almost 30% on admission costs.

 There’s no need to choose your attractions in advance, and you can visit them in any order you like.
 You also don’t need to worry about purchasing tickets – just show up and show your pass; the staff will know what to do.
 (One exception is the Warner Bros.
 Studio Tour – it requires a reservation.)